 First of all, what is Steam Play?

 In simple terms: it's a feature that allows you to run compatibility layers in the Linux version of the Steam client announced by Valve (here) back in August 2018.
 Proton is one such compatibility layer, allowing Windows games to be played on Linux.
 Proton bundles together other projects like Wine, DXVK and more under one roof so there's no fussing around.
 So we're clear: Steam Play is the feature, Proton is the software you run.

 How can I check compatibility with my Windows games?

 Take a look on ProtonDB.
 Enter the game you wish to see and it will give it a rating from Platinum down to Gold, Silver, Bronze and Borked.
-You can also follow our Steam Play tag for major developments.
+You can also follow our Steam Play tag for major developments and be sure to check out our dedicated Steam Play section.

 If a game is rated Platinum from the user reports, you're good to go.
 If it's rated Gold, a lot of the time it will still work without issues but it may need some tweaks.
 Anything below Gold, is likely to require some manual effort.